Dublin Bus Tours 2019

 To unlock the full range of things to see and do in Dublin it's a good idea to book the Big Bus Dublin open-top bus tour.
 This hop-on hop-off service has two routes which encompass the bulk of Dublin's top landmarks and attractions.
 On the main east-west route you can visit iconic spots such as Trinity College, the Guinness Storehouse and Kilmainham Gaol.

 The blue route extends north of the city in the direction of Glasnevin Cemetery and Croke Park Stadium.
 In addition to travel by day Big Bus Dublin also operate a night tour (see below).

 - Pricing: Adults from €19.80.

 2) 'See Dublin By Night' Bus Tour:

 The popular Dublin Night Bus Tour is a nightlife experience in of itself.
-Not only will you see the sights after dark, but you can join in a traditional sing-along, hear live music, and toast a complimentary shot of Irish whiskey.
+Not only will you see the sights after dark, but you'll receive top tips and hear fascinating stories from a witty live guide.
 It's the perfect prelude to a night on the town.

 - Pricing: Adults from €15.00.